mvuckovic70/survivalAnalysis/README.md

 * Subject (observed customer, a single observation in the samples)
 * Time to risk: total time (duration) observed in the dataset
 * Incidence rate: percentage of customers leaving the company / total time to risk
+* Censored observation (customer leaving group for unknown reason which is not churn)

 Types of variables: